jwilferd10/Adventure-Alchemist/README.md

 **GIVEN a Dungeon Scenario Generator**
 - WHEN I input party level, dungeon size, and theme preferences
-  - THEN I click 'Generate
+  - THEN I click 'Generate'
   - THEN I am presented with a unique and randomized dungeon scenario that fits my preferences
   - THEN I can save the scenario for later use or generate a new one